Logiqx/gps-details/docs/devices/garmin/watches/README.md

 ### Overview

 The GNSS chipset is probably the most significant factor when it comes to the accuracy and reliability of GPS watches.
 Additional factors include antenna design, GNSS firmware, watch firmware, and user settings.
-The activity mode and / or app choice are also really important.
+The activity profile and / or app choice are also really important.

 This page lists the GNSS chipsets of the many Garmin watches that people may wish to use for GPS-Speedsurfing (GP3S).
 The information is intended for people choosing a Garmin watch, or curious about the suitability of their current watch.